Keep your details correct

 - Test centre locations

-Remember - you can only notify DVA of a Northern Ireland address change.
+Remember - you can only make the DVA aware of a Northern Ireland address change.
 An address outside Northern Ireland cannot be applied to a Northern Ireland driving licence.

-It's a legal requirement to notify the DVA when you change name or address.
+It's a legal requirement to tell the DVA when you change name or address.
 You could be fined £1,000 if you fail to do so.

 Updating your vehicle registration certificate (V5C)